 This article presents 7 tips that helped me prepare for and pass the 12 mini-scenarios section of the National Board of Certification for Medical Interpreters (NBCMI) Oral Exam.

-(2) Certification Commission for Healthcare Interpreters (CCHI) This exam consists of a written and oral component and currently offers certification in Spanish, Arabic, and Mandarin.
+2. Certification Commission for Healthcare Interpreters (CCHI) The CCHI exam consists of a written and oral component and currently offers certification in Spanish, Arabic, and Mandarin.
 To this date, both exams are offered on-site only.

-(3) Registry of Interpreters for the Deaf (RID) This exam is specific to sign-language certification and is available on-site only.
+3. Registry of Interpreters for the Deaf (RID) The RID exam is specific to sign-language certification and is available on-site only.

-Do I Need a Bachelors Degree to Work as a Medical Interpreter?
+6. Do I Need a Bachelor's Degree to Work as a Medical Interpreter?

 Having a bachelor’s degree in interpretation or in a foreign language is common among interpreters, but not necessary.
 Some interpreters have a bachelor’s degree in another field, and some interpreters don’t have a college degree at all.